 Fish such as tuna and king mackerel and food such as sushi and sashimi have high levels of mercury.
-Mercury is known to cause neurological problems in the developing baby, as well as other development problems.
-Recent researches have shown mercury levels in the cord blood (umbilical cord linking mother to fetus) are twice that found in the mother’s blood stream.
+Mercury is known to cause neurological problems in the developing baby, as well as other developmental problems.
+Recent researches have shown mercury levels in the cord blood (umbilical cord linking mother to fetus) are twice that found in the mother’s bloodstream.
 In other words, the baby is twice more likely to have mercury-related problems than the mother.

 Also, researchers have concluded that heavy metals affect women’s fertility.
 They seem to have a negative effect on ovarian and pituitary function.

 Ionizing EM radiation is the type of electromagnetic radiation you get from X-ray machines, radiation therapy machines and radioactive isotopes or radionuclides.
 You and your baby may be exposed to radiation during diagnostic procedures or radiation therapies.

 Studies report that dangerous radiation levels are those above 20 rad or 200mSv.

 Also bear in mind that EM radiation emitted from computers, mobile phones and wireless networks at home can be another one of the things that cause miscarriage.

 Regular alcohol consumption during pregnancy can cause miscarriages.
 Heavy drinking or binge drinking can cause stillbirth as well as other developmental problems in the fetus.
-Also, your baby might acquire a disorder know as fetal alcohol syndrome.
+Also, your baby might acquire a disorder known as fetal alcohol syndrome.

 Certain types of medication can be another one of the things that cause miscarriage.
-A study by Canadian researchers report taking certain types of antidepressant drugs during pregnancy may increase the likelihood of miscarriage by 68%.
+A study by Canadian researchers reports taking certain types of antidepressant drugs during pregnancy may increase the likelihood of miscarriage by 68%.
 In the study of over 5, 000 pregnant women, those taking antidepressants called selective serotonin reuptake inhibitors (SSRIs) had a higher risk of miscarriage.

-Aspartame is an artificial sweetener usually found in products labeled ‘diet’, ‘low sugar’ or ‘sugar free’.
+Aspartame is an artificial sweetener usually found in products labeled ‘diet’, ‘low sugar’ or ‘sugar-free’.
 When the surrounding’s temperature exceeds 30 degrees Celsius, aspartame reacts and changes to formaldehyde (a compound used to preserve tissues).
 It may even turn to formic acid, a far more toxic compound than formaldehyde.
 Remember, your average body temperature is 37 degrees Celsius.

-Formaldehyde in the mother’s blood stream can cause her immune system to see the fetal tissue as foreign substance and so attack it.
+Formaldehyde in the mother’s bloodstream can cause her immune system to see the fetal tissue as a foreign substance and so attack it.
 Aspartame can be one of the things that cause miscarriage because it causes the woman’s body to have an immune reaction against the fetus which can kill the fetus.

 What are your thoughts on toxins and miscarriages?
 Would you like to add to the topic?
 Would love to hear from you on the things that cause miscarriage.